Routes to the Chinese markets

 - Chinese social media e.g. WeChat

 - New overseas channels: b2b66 project.

-This is the simple method of trading with Chinese market as it’s is the importers responsibility to make sure all the Chinese rules and regulations are followed.
+This is the simple method of trading with Chinese market as it is the importers responsibility to make sure all the Chinese rules and regulations are followed.

 A Chinese agent becomes your local agent in Chinese markets.

-Often if you have services or products that maybe of increase to the Chinese market a local Chinese agents will approach your business.
+Often if you have services or products that maybe of increase to the Chinese market a local Chinese agent will approach your business.

 A few important points to consider

-- Agents looking to make large returns on a few simple transaction normally only have a few contacts within the Chinese market.
+- Agents looking to make large returns on a few simple transactions normally only have a few contacts within the Chinese market.

 - Successful marketing and selling to the Chinese market is networking based.
-Fine out as much as can about their network;
+Find out as much as can about their network;

 - Person to person